Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 The court filing fee, which is between $205 and $280 in Tennessee, is mandatory for all cases.
 However, some couples who cannot afford to pay the fee at the time of the filing can fill out and give the Court Clerk the Request to Postpone Filing Fees.

 How long will it take?

-How long it takes to finalize a divorce in Shelby County will depend on whether both parties agree on the essential terms of their separation.
+How long it takes to finalize a divorce in Shelby County will depend on whether both parties agree on the central issues of their separation, as well as whether the spouses have minor children.
 Contested cases usually take much longer than uncontested cases.
-An average amicable divorce in Ohio typically takes about 90 days, since the state of Ohio requires a waiting period before the court can hear the final hearing.
+An average uncontested divorce in Shelby County typically takes about two to six months, since the state of Tennessee requires a waiting period before the court can hear the final hearing.

 Filing for divorce in Shelby County | Frequently Asked Questions

 How much does a divorce cost in Shelby County?
 How much a divorce will cost in Shelby County depends on many factors.
 The cost of dissolution in Shelby County starts with a court filing fee, but further expenses are hard to predict.
 There are many divorce options from DIY-divorce to traditional litigation as well as related services which help to arrange the process, like counseling, mediation, online divorce, etc. So it all depends on whether the spouses seek the help of legal representatives and whether they can negotiate and settle their disputes on their own.

 How do you file for divorce in Shelby County without a lawyer?
 In Shelby County, the spouses can file for divorce by themselves without an attorney.
 If a divorce is uncontested and the case is quite simple, the parties may complete the forms without any assistance or use OnlineDivorce.com, following the provided step-by-step guidance through the process.